ucsb-cs/submit/README.md

 the development process:

  * git
- * python3
+ * python2.6+ (not python3 yet)
  * virtualenv

 Install these packages however you prefer for your operating system.
-Make sure that you can create python virtual environments with a python3.2 binary.
+Make sure that you can create python virtual environments with a python2.6+ binary.

 ## Configure and become familiar with git